 So what happens if a claim is denied?
 The answer depends on the type of disability insurance at issue and the terms of the policy.
-If a worker obtained his disability insurance through an employee benefits package, then federal law requires him to follow a strict administrative process for appealing a denial before filing a lawsuit to demand benefits.
+If a worker obtained their disability insurance through an employee benefits package, then federal law requires the worker to follow a strict administrative process for appealing a denial before filing a lawsuit to demand benefits.

 On the other hand, workers who bought their own private disability insurance through an insurance broker are subject to the terms of their policy.
-This may allow policy holders to immediately file a lawsuit demanding their benefits, or require them to go through an administrative appeal process first.
+This may allow policy holders to immediately file a lawsuit demanding their benefits.
+It may also require them to go through an administrative appeal process first.

 The Administrative Appeal Process

-Whether required by federal law to follow an administrative appeal process or forced to do so through a disability insurance policy's terms, workers usually can appeal before resorting to litigation.
+Whether a worker is required by federal law to follow an administrative appeal process or go through a disability insurance policy's terms, workers usually can appeal before resorting to litigation.
 Appeals processes often require individuals to follow very specific guidelines and strict deadlines.
 Failing to do so can cause an appeal to be denied and perhaps even prevent policy holders from filing a lawsuit later on.
 Following the appeals process correctly is often the only way for policy holders to retain their right to file suit.

 The claims and appeals process can sometimes make or break a policy holder's later case in court.
 If a policy holder does end up bringing their case before a judge, the judge may be required to decide the case solely based on the information in the policy holder's file.
 The appeal may be the only chance that policy holders have to challenge a denial using letters or reports from employers, doctors, psychologists, or other experts.

 Policy holders should be especially careful at this point in the process and be aware of all deadlines and requirements for preparing and filing their appeal.
-Missing a deadline or not following the proper procedures can result in an automatic denial and, perhaps worse, the loss of the right to file a lawsuit.
+Missing a deadline or not following the proper procedures can result in an automatic denial.
+It could also result in a worse scenario, such as the loss of the right to file a lawsuit.

 After a Failed Appeal: Filing a Lawsuit